great falls finest pet care facility

 We will no longer be offering Obedience Classes

 It is possible to schedule a private lesson for problem dogs.
-Cost is $60.00/Hour.
+Cost is $65.00 per lesson.
+Lessons can last from 1-2 hours.

 EQUIPMENT: Just as you would not expect a mechanic to tune your car without the proper equipment, you can not train a dog with improper or bad fitting equipment.
 Proper Equipment will be available for purchase if you need it.
 If you plan on purchasing equipment prior to class please check with us so you get the proper type and size of equipment, regardless of where you buy it.